 - powdered sugar: this added into the frosting.

-How to Make Nutmeg Logs
+How To Make Nutmeg Logs

 Combine dry ingredients in a separate bowl.
+Add dry ingredients to the butter mixture and mix to combine.

-Roll out your dough by using your hands to create long logs.
+Now roll out the dough by using your hands to create long logs.
+Cut into logs into 2 1/2 inch pieces.

-While cookies are baking, make your frosting.
-Remove cookies from oven and let cool before frosting.
+While cookies are baking, make the frosting.
+Remove cookies from the oven and let cool before frosting.
 Add frosting to the top of each cookie.
+Use a fork to scrap the top, to make it look like the bark of a tree.

-Sprinkle with nutmeg.
+Sprinkle the tops with ground nutmeg.

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!

-Don’t forget to check out my Instagram account for some behind-the-scenes action!
+Don’t forget to check out my Instagram and TikTok account for some behind-the-scenes action and subscribe to my YouTube channel for more delicious recipe tutorials!
 Or give me a follow on Facebook or see what I am pinning on Pinterest!

 Other Recipes You Might Like